 Wellawaya can be easily reached by bus from Ella, currently one of the most famous places to visit in Sri Lanka among backpackers.
 The bus stop is located a bit outside the center of Ella, on the main road.
 It takes around 45 minutes to get there.

-In search for the best beaches in Sri Lanka, Diana and I ended up in Nilwella, located right between the bigger Tangalle and Dikwella.
+In search for the best beaches in Sri Lanka, I ended up in Nilwella, located right between the bigger Tangalle and Dikwella.
 It’s a small fishing community where life goes on at an incredibly slow pace.

 Nilwella is one of the nicest places to visit in Sri Lanka for anybody who is looking to relax listening to the sound of waves.
 Come to think of it, surfing is one of the top things to do in Sri Lanka and Nilwella has some beaches that are perfect for that.
 There’s also a lovely local market with lots of fresh produce.